Atlanta awaits decision on charges in black man’s killing

 Police were called to the restaurant over complaints of a car blocking the drive-thru lane.
 An officer found Brooks asleep behind the wheel of the car, and a breath test found he was intoxicated.

-When police to handcuff him, Brooks wrestled with officers, snatched one of their stun guns and pointed it at one of them as he ran through the parking lot.
+Video footage showed that when police went to handcuff him, Brooks wrestled with officers, snatched one of their stun guns and pointed it at one of them as he ran through the parking lot.

 An autopsy found that Brooks was shot twice in the back.